getodk/docs/src/briefcase-using.rst

 Pulling form data from Collect
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This command assumes you have already copied and unzipped the :file:`odk` file :ref:`as described here <pull-from-android4.x>`.
+This command assumes you have already copied and unzipped the :file:`odk` file :ref:`as described here <pull-from-collect>`.

 .. code-block:: console